CodingDaniel1/bs-docs/docs/source/server/server-hosting.rst

 How to Install Server without SteamCMD
 --------------------------------------
+**Due to unknown issues, BSDS often does not install all files.
+If this is the case for you, please join the Banana Shooter Discord Server for assistance**

 The Banana Shooter Dedicated Server tool can be installed and updated from your Steam Library.
 The tool is considered its own application, and is managed separately from the Banana Shooter game itself.